It's Your Choice 2018

-Note: If single coverage was in force at the time of death, the monthly premiums collected for coverage months following the date of death will be refunded.
+Note: If individual coverage was in force at the time of death, the monthly premiums collected for coverage months following the date of death will be refunded.
 No partial month's premium is refunded for the month of coverage in which the death occurred.
 Surviving dependents are not eligible for coverage.

 (Grad only) If family coverage was in force at the time of death, the covered surviving dependents are then eligible for COBRA Continuation.
 (See Question: Who is eligible for continuation?).

 If your employee premiums are deducted on a pre-tax basis under Internal Revenue Code Section 125 rules, switching from family to individual coverage is not allowable unless there is an IRS qualified family status change such as divorce, marriage, birth or adoption.
 For example, all covered family members lose eligibility for health coverage or become eligible for and enroll in another group plan.
 (Group plans do not include Medicare or individual Medicare supplement policies.)
 If any covered dependents remain eligible for coverage, a change from family to individual coverage is allowed only during the It's Your Choice open enrollment period.